opentelekomcloud/python-otcextensions/doc/source/sdk/proxies/dcs.rst

 .. automodule:: otcextensions.sdk.dcs.v1._proxy

-The Distributed Message Service Class
+The Distributed Cache Service Class
 -------------------------------------

 The dcs high-level interface is available through the ``dcs``